A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Introduction

 \section{Introduction}

 In \cite{gran-schul-RIMS-2010} Granger and Schulze proved that the Bernstein-Sato polynomial of any reductive prehomogeneous determinant or of any regular special linear free divisor satisfies the equality $b(-s-2) = \pm b(s)$.
 Their proof is based on Sato's fundamental theorem for irreducible reductive prehomogeneous spaces.
-This symmetry property has been also checked for many other examples of linear (see for instance {\em loc.~cit.} and \cite{sevenheck_2011}) and non-linear free divisors (e.g. quasi-homogeneous plane curves and the examples in \cite{nakayama_sekiguchi}).
-In this paper we prove the above symmetry property for free divisors for which the $\DD[s]$-module $\DD[s] h^s$ admits a logarithmic Spencer resolution (See Theorem \ref{teo:main-sym} for a precise statement).
-This hypothesis holds for any free divisor of linear Jacobian type, and so for any locally quasi-homogeneous free divisor (for instance, free hyperplane arrangements or discriminants of stable maps in Mather's ``nice dimensions'').
+This symmetry property has been also checked for many other examples of linear (see for instance \cite{gran-schul-RIMS-2010} and \cite{sevenheck_2011}) and non-linear free divisors (e.g. quasi-homogeneous plane curves and the examples in \cite{nakayama_sekiguchi}).
+In this paper we prove the above symmetry property for free divisors for which the $\DD[s]$-module $\DD[s] h^s$ admits a logarithmic Spencer resolution (see Theorem \ref{teo:main-sym} for a precise statement).
+This hypothesis holds for any free divisor of linear Jacobian type, and so for any locally quasi-homogeneous free divisor (for instance, free hyperplane arrangements or discriminants of stable maps \cite[Corollary 6.13]{loo_84} in Mather's ``nice dimensions'' \cite{mather_nice_dim}; ``nice dimensions'' are those dimensions of source and target manifolds for which stable proper mappings are dense in the proper mappings).

 The main ingredient of the proof is the explicit description of the $\DD[s]$-dual of $\DD[s] h^s$ by means of the logarithmic duality formula in \cite{calde_nar_fourier,calde_nar_ferrara}.

-Let us mention that Yano proved in \cite{yano_1978} that for any quasi-homogeneous germ $h:(\CC^d,0) \to (\CC,0)$ with isolated singularity, its reduced Bernstein-Sato polynomial $\widetilde{b}(s) = \frac{b(s)}{s+1}$ satisfies the equality $ \widetilde{b}(s)=\pm \widetilde{b}(-s-d)$.
-Yano's result and ours suggest that both are extremal cases of a whole family of ``pure'' cases where symmetry properties occur with other intermediate shiftings (see Question \ref{question:sym-gen}).
+Let us mention that for any quasi-homogeneous germ $h:(\CC^d,0) \to (\CC,0)$ with isolated singularity, its reduced Bernstein-Sato polynomial $\widetilde{b}(s) = \frac{b(s)}{s+1}$ satisfies the equality $ \widetilde{b}(s)=\pm \widetilde{b}(-s-d)$.
+This result and ours suggest that both are extremal cases of a whole family of ``pure'' cases where symmetry properties occur with other intermediate shiftings (see Question \ref{question:sym-gen}).
 One can expect even that in the ``non-pure'' cases, the factors of the Bernstein-Sato polynomial which break the symmetry appear as minimal polynomials of the action of $s$ on other $\DD[s]$-modules attached to our singularity (see for instance the examples in \cite[\S 3]{narvaez-contemp-2008}), possibly related with the microlocal structure.

 Let us now comment on the content of the paper.